 "Hey, we think you are one of the top contemporary photographers!
 We want to include you in our prestigious catalogue.
 We are going to print 5000 books and spread them across top museums and curators in the world!
 We include 300 photographers and you just have to pay a $2000 fee to be included..... hmmm...
 300x2000 = $600000 ...
 That's a pretty darn expensive book init?
 And guess what, if you give a book to a Museum, I guess they will take it..."

 ...and... the best one.... here it comes:

 "Don't miss the chance to be exhibited in the international festival of xxxxx (actually a serious one).
 Click... well, not actually in the festival, but at a gallery in the same city, at the same time.
 Cool huh?
 For one image, you have to pay...$x, for a series....$y"

 So just take my advice or leave it.
-Paying to enter a competition is just a satisfaction of young photographers' vanity.
+Paying to enter a competition is just the satisfaction of young photographers' vanity.
 You are the one doing the work, maybe no one pays you to do it, but you do it because it's what you love.
 So if you have to pay for the world to see it, then the work probably is not good enough to be seen.

 Everything we see today comes and goes really fast in front of our eyes.
-We therefore think that we can create something really fast and maybe get 1000 likes on social media, or become viral.
+We, therefore, think that we can create something really fast and maybe get 1000 likes on social media, or become viral.
 Nothing works like that.
 Even if once a while it does, does this mean that this work has any significance?

-So instead of spending time in entering competitions, I will try to spend my time in working and trying to master my instrument so that I can create work that resonates with myself and the rest of the world.
+So instead of spending time entering competitions, I will try to spend my time working and trying to master my instrument so that I can create work that resonates with myself and the rest of the world.